testl0/current-time-bringer/README.md

 # Current Time Bringer

-**Note:** This data pack will no longer be available after Nov 20, 2286 at 03:46:40.
+**Note:** This data pack will no longer be available after Jan 18, 2038 at 13:14:07.

 Current Time Bringer is a data pack for Minecraft that enables you to fetch the current real-world date and time.